Hundebegegnungen an der Leine – so klappt’s stressfrei auf dem Spaziergang

 Typical behavior:

-- Pulling, barking, screeching
+- Pulling, barking, shrieking

-- Reactivity in the final meters
+- Reactivity in the last few feet

-- Friendliness off the leash
+- Friendliness off-leash

 Possible cause: